PV Ratio Formula is Profit Volume Ratio Formula

 What’s the formula for the PV ratio?

 Profit Volume ratio is expressed in terms of Contribution and Sales.
-It is also called as Contribution ratio.
+It is also called the Contribution ratio.

 Profit Volume Ratio = (Contribution/Sales)*100

-Contribution is the amount of sales revenue available to cover the fixed costs and profit.
+Contribution is the sales revenue available to cover the fixed costs and profit.

 The only thing that matters in a business is how much money the company makes in sales.
-Contribution is one such metric that helps in determining the sales revenue that remains after reducing the variable costs.
+Contribution is one metric that helps determine the sales revenue after reducing the variable costs.

 Contribution = Sales Revenue – Variable Costs

-Therefore, the contribution is the amount that contributes to the remaining costs which includes Fixed costs and also profit.
+Therefore, the contribution is the amount that contributes to the remaining costs, which include fixed costs and profit.

 Recommended Article: Fictitious Assets (also called Fake Assets)